TUMFTM/race-simulation/README.md

 If activated in the bottom part of `main_racesim.py`, the virtual strategy engineer (VSE) determines the race strategies of the race participants.
 It eases the handling for the user of the race simulation since he must not determine the strategies of all race participants manually.
-Several variants of the VSE are available, which can be set separately for each driver at the bottom of the race parameter files (.ini):
+Several variants of the VSE are available, which can be set separately for each driver at the bottom of the race parameter files (`/racesim/input/parameters/*.ini`):
 - base strategy (`basestrategy`)
 - real strategy (`realstrategy`)
 - VSE trained on real-world data (`supervised`)